Bayesian Online Natural Gradient (BONG): Introduction

-Our second contribution concerns the expectation in \cref{eq:nELBO,eq:online-variational-loss,eq:bong}.
-This is intractable for NNs, even for variational distributions that are easy to compute, since the likelihood takes the form $p(\vy_{t}\vert\vx_{t},\vtheta_{t}) = p(\vy_{t}\vert f(\vx_{t},\vtheta_{t}))$ with $f(\vx_{t},\vtheta_{t})$ representing the function computed by the network.
+Our second contribution concerns ways of computing the expectation in \cref{eq:nELBO,eq:online-variational-loss,eq:bong}.
+This is intractable for NNs, even for variational distributions that are easy to compute, since the likelihood takes the form $p(\vy_{t}\vert\vx_{t},\vtheta_{t}) = p(\vy_{t}\vert f(\vx_{t},\vtheta_{t}))$ with $f(\vx_{t},\vtheta_{t})$, representing the function computed by the network, is a complex, nonlinear function of $\vtheta_t$.
 Many previous approaches have approximated the expected loglikelihood by sampling methods which add variance and computation time depending on the number of samples \citep{BBB,shen2024IVON}.
-When the variational distribution is Gaussian (or a sub-family) we propose a deterministic, closed-form update derived in two equivalent ways.
-First, we use a local linear approximation of the network $f(\vx_{t},\vtheta_{t}) \approx \bar{f}_{t}(\vtheta_{t})$ \citep{Immer2021linear} and a Gaussian approximation of the likelihood $\gauss(\vy_{t} | \bar{f}_{t}(\vtheta_{t}), \vR_t)$ \citep{Ollivier2018,Tronarp2018}.
+We propose a deterministic, closed-form update that applies when the variational distribution is Gaussian (or a sub-family) and the likelihood is an exponential family with natural parameter $f(\vx_{t},\vtheta_{t})$ and mean parameter $h(\vx_{t},\vtheta_{t})$ (e.g., for classification, $f$ returns the vector of class logits, $h$ returns class probabilities, and $h={\rm softmax}(f)$).
+This update can be derived in two equivalent ways.
+First, we use a local linear approximation of the network $h(\vx_{t},\vtheta_{t}) \approx \bar{h}_{t}(\vtheta_{t})$ \citep{Immer2021linear} and a Gaussian approximation of the likelihood $\gauss(\vy_{t} | \bar{h}_{t}(\vtheta_{t}), \vR_t)$ \citep{Ollivier2018,Tronarp2018}.
 Under these assumptions the expectation in \cref{eq:bong} can be calculated analytically.
-Alternatively, we use a different linear approximation and a delta approximation $q_{\vpsi_{t|t-1}} (\vtheta_{t}) \approx \delta_{\vmu_{t|t-1}}(\vtheta_{t})$ where $\vmu_{t|t-1} = \expectQ{\vtheta_{t}}{q_{\vpsi_{t\vert t-1}}}$ is the prior mean, so that the expectation in \cref{eq:bong} is replaced by a plugin prediction $\log p(\vy_t | f(\vx_t, \vmu_{t|t-1}))$.
-Assuming the likelihood is an exponential family with natural parameter $f(\vx_{t},\vtheta_{t})$ (which is true for classification or regression), we prove in \cref{thm:lbong} that the linear-Gaussian and linear-plugin approximations yield the same update, which we call linearized \bong, or \lbong.
+Alternatively, we use a different linear approximation $f(\vx_{t},\vtheta_{t}) \approx \bar{f}_{t}(\vtheta_{t})$ and a delta approximation $q_{\vpsi_{t|t-1}} (\vtheta_{t}) \approx \delta_{\vmu_{t|t-1}}(\vtheta_{t})$ where $\vmu_{t|t-1} = \expectQ{\vtheta_{t}}{q_{\vpsi_{t\vert t-1}}}$ is the prior mean, so that the expectation in \cref{eq:bong} is replaced by a plugin prediction.
+The linear($h$)-Gaussian approximation is previously known but the linear($f$)-delta approximation is new, and we prove in \cref{thm:lbong} that they yield the same update, which we call linearized \bong, or \lbong. \kpm{ Finally, we discuss different ways of approximating the Hessian of the objective, which is needed for NGD. }